PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 * Broccoli
 * Cabbage
 * Cantaloupe
-* Carrots- carrots make a good chew toy (supervised your pet so they don't choke)
+* Carrots- carrots make a good chew toy (supervise your pet so they don't choke)
 * Celery
 * Cranberries- know any dogs who like them?
 * Cucumbers